avelusamy/SC22-BatchA-DynamiteDuelers-AI_Animal_Detection/README.md

 ##### Image distortion

-Let the user know the image is distorted/not high enough quality The user inputs an image with animals that weren’t included Teach it to say “Animal Not Supported” and add a message stating which animals the computer can identify.
+Let the user know the image is distorted/not high enough quality

+The user inputs an image with animals that weren’t included

+Teach it to say “Animal Not Supported” and add a message stating which animals the computer can identify.

+##### Styling The Website

+Using the web and our instructor as a resource to solve the problems